curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 I looked down and... blood.
 Not coming from a normal place.
 Not my hand, my arm, or my leg.
 Between her legs.

-Father yells at her, "that's not normal!"
+She can just imagine her father yelling at her, "that's not normal!"

 "The last time I was sick, my parents made me sleep outside for a month, so I didn't get my working brothers sick too.
 I won't let that happen again."